Outside Studies Program

 - attending a conference or congress, including as an office-bearer or invited speaker.

-The number of applications approved in a calendar year shall be limited by the funds available, depend upon the nature of the applications received and generally reflect each Faculty’s levy.
+The number of applications approved in a calendar year shall be limited by the funds available, depend upon the nature of the applications received and generally reflect each School's levy.

 - In determining the amount of the grant, the following procedure shall apply: